evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

 We will write our first JavaScript code by showing a "Hello World!" message and later extend it to draw the box and the spring.

-* Put this text **at the end** of your HTML file and you will see the 'Hello from JavaScript!' greeting in the web browser.
+* Put this text **at the end** of your HTML file and you will see the 'Hello from JavaScript!' greeting in the web browser along with the alert message.

 ```HTML
 <script>